 Each venue will have it’s own policy in place so it’s best to speak with them directly and as soon as you know the exact numbers you’re expecting.
 Most venues will be working to be flexible and empathetic at this time and will most likely try to accommodate you and any changes in circumstance as best they can.

 12. Should we wait for our venue and suppliers to contact us with advice and options?

-As we move into the start of wedding season, we expect that venues and suppliers will be receiving an unprecedented number of enquiries from concerned couples.
+As we move into peak wedding season, venues and suppliers will be receiving an unprecedented number of enquiries from concerned couples.
 Try to be proactive in your approach and contact your venue and suppliers yourself – perhaps set up a call or FaceTime session with each of them and discuss your options.
-Remember, it’s best to avoid face to face meetings at this time in order to comply with Government social distancing recommendations.

 13. We haven’t booked our honeymoon yet, should we hold off?

-There is currently no Government advice in place for those thinking of booking a holiday later this year and many people are continuing to book travel.
+There is currently no official Government advice in place for those thinking of booking a holiday later this year, although many countries are expected to keep borders closed until September at the earliest.
 Airlines such as BA and Virgin are offering many customers the chance to rearrange flights to a later date, often at no extra charge.

 If you’re considering booking a last-minute honeymoon and jetting off within the next couple of months, you may want to think twice.
 Many European countries, including those in The Schengen Area, are on lockdown and so you will be unable to travel within them.
-The United States has also banned all flights from Europe and the UK for at least the next 30 days.
+The United States has also banned all flights from Europe and the UK.
 For all other destinations, you will need to check the foreign travel advice page on the Government website and follow the guidance of the local authority.

 14. We have booked our honeymoon – how likely is it that it’ll be cancelled?